 Modern echocardiography is a central study in many clinical situations, providing accurate and timely information about the state of the cardiovascular system.
 The opportunities available to the European Medical Center allow for highly technical echocardiography to be performed.

-Cardiologist, Doctor of the higher category.
+Cardiologist.
 M.D., Specialist in echocardiography and functional diagnostics, Specialist in pediatrician echocardiography

 Cardiologist, specialist in ultrasound diagnostics